-A person who meets the TEFAP income guidelines or qualifier program guidelines as outlined in this Manual.
+A person who meets the TEFAP income guidelines as outlined in this Manual.

 FOSTER CHILD:

 A child supported through State funding for care and maintenance payments to be used for board, clothing, and Medicaid.
 The allocations for the child are not considered income for the host family.